 We believe all Americans deserve to see their history in the places that surround us.
-Yet just a small fraction of the sites on the National Register of Historic Places represent women and people of color.
-As a nation, we have work to do to fill in the gaps of our cultural heritage.
+Yet as a nation, we have work to do to fill in the gaps of our cultural heritage.

 That’s why the National Trust for Historic Preservation shines a long-overdue spotlight on generations of trailblazers by saving the places where they raised their voices, took their stands, and found the courage to change the world

 Thanks to the support of people like you, we can tell a fuller American story.
 It’s a story that does justice to the contributions of women, people of color, the LGBTQ community, and all Americans in shaping our nation and leading us forward.
 And it’s a story that stirs us all to take pride in our shared heritage and inspires us to create an even more perfect union for generations to come.

 On April 7, 2002, the National Trust for Historic Preservation announced the award of $2.5 million in grants to 80 organizations across 39 states.
 The Telling the Full History Preservation Fund was made possible through a one-time National Endowment for the Humanities (NEH) grant program funded through the American Rescue Plan (ARP) Act of 2021.

 Stay connected with us via email.
 Sign up today.